Satyricon: Chapters 79–98

 Encolpius returns with his companions to the inn but, having drunk too much wine, passes out while Ascyltos takes advantage of the situation and seduces Giton (79).
 On the next day, Encolpius wakes to find his lover and Ascyltos in bed together naked.
 Encolpius quarrels with Ascyltos and the two agree to part, but Encolpius is shocked when Giton decides to stay with Ascyltos (80).
 After two or three days spent in separate lodgings sulking and brooding on his revenge, Encolpius sets out with sword in hand, but is disarmed by a soldier he encounters in the street (81–82).

 After entering a picture gallery, he meets with an old poet, Eumolpus.
 The two exchange complaints about their misfortunes (83–84), and Eumolpus tells how, when he pursued an affair with a boy in Pergamon while employed as his tutor, the youth wore him out with his own high libido (85–87).
-After talking about the decay of art and the inferiority of the painters and writers of the age to the old masters (88), Eumolpus illustrates a picture of the capture of Troy by some verses on that theme (89).
+After talking about the decay of art and the inferiority of the painters and writers of the age to the old masters (88), Eumolpus illustrates a picture of the capture of Troy, Troiae Halosis. by some verses on that theme (89).

 This ends when those who are walking in the adjoining colonnade drive Eumolpus out with stones (90).
 Encolpius invites Eumolpus to dinner.
 As he returns home, Encolpius encounters Giton, who begs him to take him back as his lover.
 Encolpius finally forgives him (91).
 Eumolpus arrives from the baths and reveals that a man there (evidently Ascyltos) was looking for someone called Giton (92).

 Encolpius decides not to reveal Giton's identity, but he and the poet fall into rivalry over the boy (93–94).
 This leads to a fight between Eumolpus and the other residents of the insula (95–96), which is broken up by the manager Bargates.
 Then Ascyltos arrives with a municipal slave to search for Giton, who hides under a bed at Encolpius's request (97).
 Eumolpus threatens to reveal him but after much negotiation ends up reconciled to Encolpius and Giton (98).